Moving Your Site to HTTPS? Read Google’s HTTPS FAQ!

 13. “How long will a move from HTTP to HTTPS take?”

 This depends on several factors.
-Google has no fixed crawl frequencies; they happen when they happen, essentially.
-But for a site-move to be recognized by Google will “depend on the size of your site, and the speed of the crawling that’s possible.
+Google has no fixed crawl frequencies; they happen when they happen.
+But for a site-move to be recognized by Google, it will “depend on the size of your site, and the speed of the crawling that’s possible.
 Mueller also states the site-move “takes place on a per-URL basis.”
-So if you’re moving lots of pages at once, the move could take a while.
+So if you’re moving lots of pages simultaneously, the move could take a while.

 Remember this HTTPS FAQ and Move Your Site with Confidence

-Obviously these questions don’t answer everything people need to know about HTTPS.
-But for the specific act of moving a site from HTTP to HTTPS, this is a pretty comprehensive list.
+These questions don’t answer everything people need to know about HTTPS, but they are a comprehensive list for moving a site from HTTP to HTTPS.

-Keep this page bookmarked!
-It’s possible the Google+ community may come up with more questions.
-And when they do, you can be sure Google will be there to answer them.
-If you have any questions, our full SEO services and strategies will solve this and your SEO needs.
-Contact SEO Inc. for a FREE Quote and web site analysis.
+If you have any questions, our complete SEO services and strategies will solve this and your SEO needs.
+Contact SEO Inc. for a FREE Quote and website analysis.

 Let us help you make your site secure!